-\item We observe the presence of the $\beta\ll1$ region above the disc surface, where the ratio $T_e/T_i\gg1$ .
-As a result, the usual $R-\beta$ prescription for describing electron temperature in terms of flow/ion temperature (e.g. \cite{Moscibrodzka-etal2016,Dihingia-etal2023}) can not provide the trend of electron temperature in the case of a thin disc.
+\item We observe the presence of the $\beta\ll1$ region above the disc surface, where the ratio is $T_e/T_i\gg1$ .
+As a result, the usual $R-\beta$ prescription for describing electron temperature in terms of flow/ion temperature (e.g., \cite{Moscibrodzka-etal2016,Dihingia-etal2023}) cannot provide the trend of electron temperature in the case of a thin disc.
 Such descriptions are useful only for geometrically thick accretion flow cases (e.g., see \cite{Dihingia-etal2023}).

 \item We find the ratio of temperatures $T_e/T_i$ significantly depends on the electrons heating prescriptions.
 For turbulent heating, the electrons in the funnel region are much hotter compared to the ions.
 However, in the case of reconnection heating, the electrons in the funnel region mostly remain cooler than the ions.